-Inferring the possible significance of introducing a cleaner of unknown effectiveness, you have identified this issue as the major obstacle to acceptance of Product Z. The consequence of uncontrolled bacteria in a health care facility could lead to many adverse outcomes and potential legal issues.
+Inferring the possible significance of introducing a cleaner of unknown effectiveness, you have highlighted this issue as the major obstacle to acceptance of Product Z, in spite of seeming cost advantages.
+The consequence of uncontrolled bacteria in a health care facility could lead to many adverse outcomes and potential legal issues legal issues.
 The fact that product Z requires a 20% longer application period is another, although lesser, concern.
 You have communicated these concerns with other team members and solicited their views.